Skip to main content

 A specimen camera and specialist equipment set up in a work room on board the Royal Research Ship Discovery (1962) while at sea.
 (Roll film negative)

-Roy, the technician, working on a 3.5 inch lathe in the scientific workshop the port side of the shelter deck on board the Royal Research Ship Discovery (1962) while at sea.
+The forward end of the biological laboratory on the port side of the forecastle deck amidships on board the Royal Research Ship Discovery (1962) while at sea.
 (Roll film negative)

-Martin sitting at the Precision Depth Recorder in the Plot Room on the port side of the boat deck on board the Royal Research Ship Discovery (1962) while at sea.
+Inside the net man's workshop on the port side of the shelter deck aft on board the Royal Research Ship Discovery (1962) while at sea.
 (Roll film negative)

 Scientists inspecting the catch in a recovered pyramid fish trap on the starboard side of the forecastle on board the Royal Research Ship Discovery (1962) while at sea.
 (Roll film negative)